eigerco/solana-axelar/README.md

 ## Related Repositories

 - [**Solana Relayer**](https://github.com/eigerco/axelar-solana-relayer): The off-chain entity that will route your messages to and from Solana.
 - [**Relayer Core**](https://github.com/eigerco/axelar-relayer-core): All Axelar-related relayer infrastructure.
-Used as a core buidling block for the Solana Relayer.
+Used as a core building block for the Solana Relayer.
 Also used by the Axelar-Starknet and Axlelar-Aleo relayers.
 - [**Multisig Prover**](https://github.com/eigerco/axelar-amplifier/tree/add-multisig-prover-sol-logic/contracts/multisig-prover): The entity on the Axelar chain that is responsible for encoding the data for the Relayer and the Solana Gateway
 - [**Utility Scripts**](https://github.com/eigerco/solana-axelar-scripts): Deployment scripts; GMP testing scripts and other utilities.